ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 but smililar to ``safeHead :: NonEmpty a -> a`` it offloads the burden of evaluation to the caller, who is in a better position to decide if that ``seq`` is needed or not.

+Major caveat: This will only be a worthwhile thing to do if we manage to eliminate the indirection in all cases, which is impossible to do in polymorphic scenarios (think of RTS hacks like ``tagToEnum#``).

 Low-level code
 ~~~~~~~~~~~~~~